-Tables and Figures should be numbered and titled in a consistent manner in a separate file to the main text.
-The positions of tables and figures should be clearly stated in the main body.
+Tables and Figures should be numbered and titled in a consistent manner in the main text.
+Tables and figures should be embedded in the main document.
 Footnotes to tables below the table body can be placed and indicated with superscript lowercase letters.

 Acknowledgments should be included on the title page, as a footnote to the title or otherwise.
 Individuals or institutions who provided help during research should be listed here.
 Authors may use this part of the manuscript to thank those who contributed to the work on the current paper, to institution or people who provided financial support or permission to use the data analyzed in the manuscript.